 A little bit of history

-The town thrived under the Roman occupation and became one of the largest Roman settlements in Britain.
-However, after the withdrawal from the Romans, Winchester reduced considerably in size and became a religious hub.
+The town flourished under Roman occupation and became one of the largest Roman settlements in Britain.
+After the Romans withdrew, Winchester shrank in size and evolved into an important religious centre.

-The most important landmark of Winchester is its Cathedral, which we visit during this walk.
-Erected in 1079, it remains to this day the longest Gothic cathedral in Europe.
-It is the starting point of the Pilgrim Way, a 119-mile (192 km) historical trail taken by pilgrims to get to St Thomas Becket’s shrine in Canterbury.
+The city’s most iconic landmark is Winchester Cathedral, which you’ll also visit on this walk.
+Built in 1079, it remains the longest Gothic cathedral in Europe and marks the starting point of the Pilgrims’ Way, a 119-mile (192 km) route that medieval pilgrims followed to reach St Thomas Becket’s shrine in Canterbury.

 Town Center

-Our walk starts at Winchester Train Station.
-When you come out of the Station, walk up Station Hill and continue onto City Road.
-At the crossroad, turn right onto Jewry Street, where you pass in front of St Peter’s Church, a Roman church built in 1924.
+Your walk begins at Winchester Train Station.
+From the station, head up Station Hill and continue onto City Road.
+At the crossroads, turn right onto Jewry Street, passing St Peter’s Church, a Roman Catholic church built in 1924.
 At the end of the street, turn right onto the High Street.

-- The Guildhall: This municipal building was constructed in 1875 on the site of a former Abbey disbanded in the late 1530s on the order of King Henry VIII
+- The Guildhall – Built in 1875 on the former site of an abbey dissolved in the 1530s by order of Henry VIII.

-After the Guildhall, you arrive in front of the Offices of the Mayor of Winchester and then the entrance of the Abbey Gardens.
+After passing the Guildhall, you’ll reach the Offices of the Mayor of Winchester, followed by the entrance to Abbey Gardens.

 River Itchen

-Behind the Abbey Garden, turn right just before the bridge.
-This footpath leads you to the banks of the River Itchen.
-This 26-mile (42 km) long River takes its source near New Alresford, Hampshire, and runs to Southampton where it merges with the Southampton Water.
+Behind Abbey Gardens, turn right just before the bridge.
+Follow the footpath that brings you onto the banks of the River Itchen.
+This 26-mile (42 km) chalk stream begins near New Alresford in Hampshire and flows south to Southampton, where it joins Southampton Water.

-Turn right onto College Walk and when the street makes a bend, continue straight onto Domum Road.
-You will find a footpath a little bit further down on your right.
-Cross over the bridge to join the towpath on the bank of the Itchen Navigation.
+Turn right onto College Walk and, when the road bends, continue straight ahead onto Domum Road.
+A little further along, you’ll see a footpath on your right.
+Follow it and cross the bridge to rejoin the towpath along the Itchen Navigation.

-Continue your wander by the River.
-This part of the walk is flat and very easy.
-You can see some houses on the opposite bank, followed by the Kingsgate Lawn Tennis Club and the Plamer Field.
+Continue your stroll beside the river.
+This section of the walk is flat and very gentle, making it a pleasant stretch to enjoy the scenery.
+Along the opposite bank, you’ll pass a row of riverside houses, followed by the Kingsgate Lawn Tennis Club and Palmer Field.

-At the end of the towpath, take left onto Garnier Road and then take right onto an alley leading to a car park.
-Walk across the car park and the footpath is on your right.
-It is time to start going up St Catherine’s Hill.
+At the end of the towpath, turn left onto Garnier Road, then take the next right into a small alley that leads to a car park.
+Walk straight across the car park and you’ll find the footpath on your right.
+This is where the climb up St Catherine’s Hill begins.

 St Catherine’s Hill